 Biochemistry at Messiah College

 A degree in biochemistry from Messiah College prepares you for a variety of exciting careers such as medicine, pharmacy, allied health fields, forensic science and more.
-If you’re interested in a career in medicine, pharmacy, biochemistry, or other related fields, then Messiah College’s biochemistry major is a good fit for your college experience.
+If you’re interested in a career in one of these areas, then Messiah College’s biochemistry major is a good fit for your college experience.

 As a program approved by the American Chemical Society, the department offers a rigorous education across all sub-disciplines of chemistry and biochemistry, providing you with the intellectual, experimental and communication skills necessary for preparation as a scientific professional.